SuelaCark/Encoder-and-Decoder/README.md

 ### Project description:
 The Encoder and Decoder project creates a program which allows the user to encrypt plain text and/or decrypt encrypted text.
 The program encrypts and decrypts text by using different Ciphers.
-Currently, there are three ciphers available: Caesar Cipher, Atbash Cipher, and Vignere Cipher.
+Currently, there are three ciphers available: Caesar Cipher, Atbash Cipher, and Vigenere Cipher.

 The main aims of this program are the following:
 * To help teach others about ciphers, encryption, and decryption